Once a Republican, Erik Underwood is running for Colorado governor as a Democrat

 “I’ve checked with some of my attorneys … the state of Colorado would have that authority to grant residency,” Underwood says.

 Aaron Hall, an immigration attorney in Denver, says he expects if such a plan came to fruition there would be hesitancy among undocumented immigrants to come forward because of fears of ending up in a database.
-Also, he said, state residency can be hard to define.
+Also, he said, state residency can be hard to define and the plan would offer no protection against deportation.

 Underwood also proposes using excess money from the state lottery to create an in-state scholarship program called the Hope Grant for those who graduate high school with a B+ or better so they can go to a state university for free.
 They would also have to volunteer 100 hours of community service to the state parks department.